Keshavarz Dentistry Accepts CDCP Benefits

 • bone-loss

-Your dentist will share a treatment plan if a problem is spotted.
+Your dentist will share a dental treatment plan if a problem is spotted.

 This plan gives you options for further care and preventing worsening symptoms and complications.

-You should ask your dentist questions about the exam, diagnosis or treatments should they arise.
-Speaking of which is a list of common questions patients ask.
+Please don’t hesitate to ask your dentist questions about the exam, diagnosis or treatments should they arise.
+Speaking of which, here is a list of common questions patients ask.

 What Does a Dental Cleaning Cost?

-Are you curious what a dental cleaning will cost you?
-Dental cleanings cost, on average, between $150 to $250 per cleaning.
+Are you curious about the cost of a dental cleaning?
+Dental cleanings cost between $150 and $250.
 However, the total amount may differ.
-For instance, one factor deciding how much you pay for a dental cleaning depends on your dental insurance plan and coverage.
+For instance, one factor in determining the cost is your dental insurance plan and coverage.

 Dental Cleaning or Teeth Cleaning treatments usually take 45 – 60 minutes.
 However, this depends on the amount of work needed.
-Oftentimes, dental cleanings and dental exams are combined.
-As a result, dental cleanings can take longer than one hour.
-Taking this into account will allow you time to complete added paperwork if the need arises.
+Oftentimes, cleanings and dental exams are combined.
+As a result, a cleaning can take longer than one hour.

 Suppose your teeth cleaning appointment includes a fluoride treatment or air polishing.
-In that case, we suggest waiting at least 30 minutes before eating.
+In that case, our Brampton Dentist suggests waiting at least 30 minutes before eating.
 If a fluoride treatment or air polishing is not part of your teeth cleaning, there is no need to wait to eat.
 However, we suggest avoiding foods that can cause staining or tooth discoloration for at least 6 hours after a treatment.

 Is it Painful to Get Your Teeth Cleaned?

 Teeth cleanings should not cause you pain.
-However, suppose a dental patient does experience discomfort during a cleaning.
-In that case, it is usually due to existing symptoms such as gum inflammation, tooth decay, and other oral hygiene issues, resulting in increased sensitivity during a patient’s dental cleaning procedure.
+However, suppose a dental patient experiences discomfort during a cleaning.
+In that case, it is usually due to existing symptoms such as gum inflammation, tooth decay, or other oral hygiene issues, which can increase sensitivity during a patient’s dental cleaning procedure.

-Talk to us before your exam and cleaning to inform us of any pre-existing issues.
+Talk to us before your exam and cleaning to let us know of any pre-existing issues.
 We listen.

 Need Help?